 10 Python Puzzles

 Do you have summed up all your points from the previous 10 questions?
+Great—in a moment I’ll tell you your skill level.
 But before we finish, let’s make it a bit more fun.
 I offer you a small gamble:

 You can take your points and just go the end of the article and determine your skill level.
 Or you can go for the Bonus Puzzle 11.
 If you are lucky and you find the correct solution, you can win +1 point.
 If you aren’t, you will “win” -1 point.
 It’s that simple.